zompi2/UE4EnhancedCodeFlow/README.md

 Execute specified action after some time.
 This can be useful in many various situations.
 Everytime when I was using a Delay node in blueprints I wish there was an equivalent of it in c++.
 The `bStopped` tells if this action has been stopped by a Stop function.
 This argument is optional.
 If a time parameter is set to 0 it will execute in the next frame.
 If a time parameter is set less than 0 the action will not execute and will print an error to the log.
+Can be resetted.

 ``` cpp
 FFlow::Delay(this, 2.f, [this](bool bStopped)